J&J says supply chain for COVID-19 vaccine to include 10 sites

+Healthcare & PharmaceuticalsJ&J says supply chain for COVID-19 vaccine to include 10 sites

-(Reuters) - Johnson & Johnson said on Wednesday it was establishing a vaccine supply network in which ten manufacturing sites would be involved in the production of its COVID-19 vaccine, in addition to its plant in Leiden, the Netherlands. (bit.ly/3grrTjg)
+Johnson & Johnson (JNJ.N) said on Wednesday it was establishing a vaccine supply network in which ten manufacturing sites would be involved in the production of its COVID-19 vaccine, in addition to its plant in Leiden, the Netherlands. (https://bit.ly/3grrTjg)

 Our Standards: The Thomson Reuters Trust Principles.